helioforecast/Predstorm/README.md

 # PREDSTORM

-June 2018: This is work in progress
+November 2018: This is work in progress